Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Introduction

 \section{Introduction}

 \ Many relevant scenarios arising from the use of Artificial Intelligent (AI) systems require making ethical decisions.
-So for instance, consider the case of an autonomous vehicle suffering a brake failure in the midst of heavy urban traffic.
+So for instance, consider the case of an autonomous vehicle suffering a brake failure amid heavy urban traffic.
 Should it swerve its course and hit a wall, killing its passengers?
 Or stay its way and kill two pedestrians who are crossing the street?
-Of course, a definite answer depends on the availability of several pieces of information that are missing in this story, such as the age and gender of both the passengers and pedestrians.
-But even with access to the complete information about the situation, it is difficult from an ethical point of view to make a decision.
-This kind of ethical decision-making problems, have constituted, for a long time, a great challenge for Artificial Intelligence \cite{wallach2008moral}.
-Even when ground-truth ethical principles were available, the lack of corresponding formal specifications make it difficult to solve these problems.\\
+Of course, a definite answer depends on the availability of several pieces of information that are missing in this story, such as, for example, the age or occupation of both the passengers and pedestrians.
+But even with access to complete information about the situation, it is difficult to make a decision from an ethical point of view.
+This kind of ethical decision-making problem has long constituted a great challenge for Artificial Intelligence \citep{wallach2008moral}.
+Even if ground-truth ethical principles were available, the lack of corresponding formal specifications makes it difficult to solve these problems.\\

-Some authors suggest that ``an approximation as agreed upon society'' must be applied when ethical principles are not available \cite{dwork2012fairness}.
-Conitzer et al. \cite{conitzer2017moral} discuss a game theoretic and a machine learning approach to the development of a general framework, instead of appealing to the use of ad-hoc rules at each scenario.
-Furthermore, it would also be convenient to automatize the decision-making process, aggregating the diverse opinions held in the society on ethical dilemmas \cite{greene2016embedding,conitzer2017moral}.
-In this sense, Rossi et al. \cite{rossi2016moral} discuss related problems where preferences (not necessarily on moral issues) are aggregated by morally-ranking all the alternatives.\\
+Some authors suggest that ``an approximation as agreed upon by society'' must be applied when ethical principles are not available \citep{dwork2012fairness}. \cite{conitzer2017moral} discuss a game theoretic and a machine learning approach to the development of a general framework, instead of appealing to the use of ad-hoc rules in each scenario.
+Furthermore, it would also be convenient to automatize the decision-making process, aggregating the diverse opinions held in society on ethical dilemmas \citep{greene2016embedding,conitzer2017moral}.
+In this sense, \cite{rossi2016moral} discuss related problems where preferences (not necessarily on moral issues) are aggregated by morally ranking all the alternatives.\\

-Noothigattu et al. \cite{noothigattu2018voting} propose and implement a concrete approach to ethical decision-making based on tools drawn from Computational Social Choice \cite{brandt2012computational,brandt2016handbook}.
-It follows four steps:\\
+\cite{noothigattu2018voting} propose and implement a concrete approach to ethical decision-making based on tools drawn from Computational Social Choice \citep{brandt2012computational,brandt2016handbook}.
+Specifically, they indicate that autonomous systems should be trained on a model of collective preferences so that when they face specific ethical dilemmas, they can efficiently make the desirable choices.
+The process of learning the model follows four steps (see \cite{noothigattu2018voting} for more details and discussions on every step and motivations):\\